Empowering Association Professionals to Rise, Rebuild, and Renew

 What You Can Receive

-- Up to $1,500 in support toward membership dues, learning programs, or event participation
+- Up to $1,000 in support toward membership dues, learning programs, or event participation

-- Membership grants for non-members
+- Annual membership for non-members

 - Membership extensions for current members who have lost employment (per AF Board policy)